 Magento 1 is not not headless, so we have developed an extension that allows it to expose a complete REST API, and therefore makes it headless.

-We deliver a central connector (middleware) that enables to aggregate the different APIs (including Magento’s) to serve the theme (front) in a format optimized for integration: GraphQL.
+We deliver a central connector (middleware) that enables the aggregation of different APIs (including Magento APIs) to serve the theme (front) in a format optimized for integration: GraphQL.
 It is the core of the micro services architecture.

 Front-Commerce therefore places an “old” Magento 1 store in a most innovative and sustainable architecture for years to come.
-We thus maintain a business part that works very well, with its specific developments and its interface on which everyone is trained, while offering a state-of-the-art front-end, optimized for mobile and efficient.
+We thus maintain a business component that works well & efficiently.
+With its specific developments and interface, on which everyone is trained, while offering a state-of-the-art front-end, optimized for mobile.

-Finally, migrating to a new e-commerce solution supported by Front-Commerce (Magento 2, or another) will not require any change on the theme: revolutionary!
+Finally, migrating to a new e-commerce solution supported by Front-Commerce (Magento 2, or another) will not require any change to the theme: revolutionary!